Particular/docs.particular.net/samples/pipeline/stream-properties/sample.md

 snippet: stream-storage-helper

-You then call this helper method at configuration time.
+The helper method can then be called at configuration time.

 snippet: configure-stream-storage